RynoFourieZA/Pitch-Pow/README.md

 # Pitch Pow

-Pitch Pow is an app that helps students create business pitches using a standard template with prompts to answer key questions.
+Pitch Pow is an app that helps students create business pitches using a standard template with prompts to answer key questions and receive feedback from university staff.

 ### Table Of Contents
 1. [Prerequisites]()